-In this video, I'll show you how to use a tool called the format painter to speed up manual formatting.
+If you use Excel frequently, you'll find that you do a lot of formatting.
+In this video I'll show you how to use a tool called the Format Painter to speed up manual formatting.

-In this example, I have a table that has a variety of custom formats applied.
-The header has a color fill and white font.
-The movie name is in italics, year and rank are centered, the movie length is formatted as a time, and all data cells have a gray border.
+In this example, I have a table that has a variety of custom formats applied: the header has a color fill and a white font; the movie name is in italics; year and rank are centered; the movie length is formatted as a time; and all the data cells have a gray border.

-This is a perfect job for the format painter.
+This is a perfect job for the Format Painter.
 First, select the cells with the formatting you want to copy.
-Next, click the Format painter tool on the ribbon.
+Next, click the Format Painter tool on the home tab of the ribbon.
 You'll see the cursor change to a small paint brush.

-You can also use the format painter with small groups of cells.
-To illustrate, I'll click the format painter with just one cell selected.
-Now I can drag across the header in the second table to apply the same formatting.
+You can also use the Format Painter with small groups of cells.
+To illustrate, I'll click the Format Painter with just one cell selected.
+Now I can drag across the header in the second table and apply the same formatting.

 Let's undo that and try working with columns.
 A single click will apply formatting to the same number of cells that were originally selected.
-If I select more cells, before clicking the format painter, more cells will be formatted when I click.
+If I select more cells, before clicking the Format Painter, the same number of cells will be formatted when I click.

-Normally, the format painter stops working after you click once.
-However, you lock lock the cursor in format painter mode by double-clicking the tool.
+Normally, the Format Painter stops working after you click once.
+However, you can lock the cursor in Format Painter mode by double-clicking the tool.
 You can then keep working with the same format.
-Press Escape to exit the format painter.
+Press the Escape key to exit the Format Painter.

 Finally, you can use the Format Painter to apply formatting to an entire worksheet, so long as both worksheets have the same structure and layout.